Ferrari America: 340 America

-The 340/342 America was replaced by its larger-engined brother, the 375 America.
+The 340 America was succeeded by the 375 America.

 342 America

 Only six road cars were made: Vignale Cabriolet (designed by Giovanni Michelotti), two Pinin Farina Cabriolets and three Pinin Farina Coupés.
 Using the same Lampredi-designed engine as in 340 America with a different carburettor air filter arrangement and thus was detuned to 200 hp-metric.
 Last example, the Pinin Farina Cabriolet s/n 0248AL presented at 1953 New York Auto show, was upgraded to 4.5 L engine.
 Both 340/342 Americas used even chassis numbering of a race cars, while 375 America and later used odd chassis numbering of a road cars.
 A Black Pinin Farina Cabriolet was owned by King Leopold III of Belgium.